zenjduke/EventBuddy/README.md

-# ProjectX
+# EventBuddy
-The 2nd project
+Discover.
+Check In.
+Connect.